jmcantrell/arch-bootstrap/README.md

 1. Optionally, ensure the environment is correct: `./scripts/show` (sensitive data is redacted)
 1. Optionally, localize the environment: `./scripts/localize`
 1. Create and mount partitions: `./scripts/create`
-1. Add packages and set up operating system: `./scripts/install`
+1. Install packages and set up operating system: `./scripts/install`

 After installation, the system is left mounted for inspection or further configuration.